TrellixVulnTeam/cp3402-2022-1-site-team02_9S4G/Group Agreement & Contacts.md

 ## Dealing with Problems
 **What arrangements have you agreed on for what to do if a team member is not working effectively?**

-(E.g. if a member does not attend meetings, does not respond to communication attempts or does not complete assigned work.)

 If a teammate is refusing to communicate and is unresponsive (after attempts through multiple channels/means), a record of these attempts will be provided to the instructor.
 If a member is not completing assigned work, records of commits, unfinished Trello tasks, and other proof will be collected and a conversation with the instructor will begin.

 ## Skills Assessment
 **What can each team member contribute to the project?**

-(List each team member's name with their currently anticipated role within the team.)

 Michael Fisher - Project Management | Basic WordPress Structure | some PHPstorm Editing/Integration | Site Hosting |